 "My daughter had an amazing experience the entire 2 years with her braces.
 All the staff was extremely friendly & knowledgeable!
 Our office visits became appointments my daughter looked forward to and never dreaded!
 She has a gorgeous smile now that adds to her beauty and is ecstatic with the results!!"

-"Smile951 is such an amazing team.
+"Miles of Smiles Orthodontics is such an amazing team.
 Although I'm excited that I am done with my treatment I am also sad that I will no longer be able to see everyone.
 This team will stop at nothing to provide excellent treatment.
-I will definitely recommend them to anyone who needs any type of orthodontist treatment!
-You've been good to me Smile951 ❤️️"
+I will definitely recommend them to anyone who needs any type of orthodontic treatment!
+You've been good to me Miles of Smiles ❤️️"

 "Dr. Pesh and his staff are amazing!
 Reliable, honest and treat you like family!"

 "From the minute you meet with Dr. Pesh you realize he cares.
 And when it comes to your smile, he cares about it even more than you do!
-Dr. Pesh and the Smile951 staff are serious about improving your life-by giving you an amazing smile.
+Dr. Pesh and the Miles of Smiles staff are serious about improving your life-by giving you an amazing smile.
 Their attention to detail was impressive.
 I was super fortunate to have Dr. Pesh treat myself and my daughter!"